 Groups must check-in at their permitted entrance before 4 p.m. on the first day of their trip.
 Groups may check-in as early as the day before their trip.
-Please call your permitted entrance station in advance to schedule a check-in time:
+Contact your permitted entrance location if you have questions:

 East Entrance: (307) 587-2682

 During check-ins, rangers ensure that all permit requirements are met, issue you a printed copy of the permit, and provide a brief orientation.

 Groups must pay the park entrance fee for each snowmobile or show an annual park pass.
 Groups entering the park through the North Entrance pay the per vehicle fee.

 Hours of Travel

 Once you have completed your first day check-in, you may travel in the park from 7:00 am to 9:00 pm. with the exception of the East Entrance Road and South Entrance Road which open at 8:00 am.
 Overnight trips must exit the park by 9:00 pm on their last day.
 We recommend that groups travel during daylight hours only.

 Weather can change quickly and varies throughout the park.
 Check local forecasts, and be prepared for extreme conditions even if they’re not forecasted.
 Overnight temperatures can drop to more than 20 degrees below zero.
 Hazardous weather conditions like snowstorms, whiteouts, and freezing fog are common.
 Permits will not be rescheduled or refunded in the event of poor weather.